Cédric M.

 I previously served as an Associate Researcher within the AI & Robotics Lab at Carnegie Mellon University Africa, which is affiliated with the College of Engineering at Carnegie Mellon University.
 Under the supervision of Prof. David Vernon, I was engaged in research focused on the practical applications of Natural Language Processing within the field of cognitive robotics.

-from Carnegie Mellon University, where I was fortunate to work as a research assistant for Dr. Moise Busogi (also a Teaching Assistant for his 04-800 AB ML4EO course) and a Teaching Assistant for Prof. Bhiksha Raj (11-785 Introduction to Deep Learning) in Fall 2022 & Spring 2023.
+I hold a Master’s degree in Information Technology (Applied Machine Learning) from Carnegie Mellon University, where I was fortunate to work as a research assistant for Dr. Moise Busogi (also a Teaching Assistant for his 04-800 AB ML4EO course) and a Teaching Assistant for Prof. Bhiksha Raj (11-785 Introduction to Deep Learning) in Fall 2022 & Spring 2023.

 Prior to joining CMU, I completed my BSc. in Systems, Computer Networks and Telecommunications (SRIT) at ESATIC, where I worked in the Innovation and Development Unit (CID) reporting to Dr. Ghislain Pandry and Dr. Franklin Kouassi.

-Research Interests & Deep Learning Engineering
+Research Interests

-I have a broad interest in leveraging speech and NLP techniques to address communication barriers and access to high-quality knowledge in the context of African languages.
+I have a broad interest in leveraging NLP techniques to address communication barriers and access to high-quality knowledge in the context of African languages.
 My research activities, to date, have revolved around the implementation of ML/DL models for various applications, such as automatic speech recognition, text and image classification, and machine learning for Earth Observation (ML4EO).
-You can find some of my work by navigating to the projects
+You can find some of my work by navigating to the projects page.

 I have a particular affinity for subjects related to Leading and Managing Technological Innovation.
 My enthusiasm for this area intensified following my enrollment in a course of the same name, instructed by Prof. Mark Kryder.